1. Who is eligible to apply?

 5. Can I travel by air with the award money?

 While we strongly encourage you to travel by land, in vehicles or on foot, air travel is acceptable if your itinerary demands so.
 For instance, if you plan to travel for 2-3 weeks and trek in Dolpo region, air travel makes complete sense.
 However, a flight to Jomsom is not necessary for a 7-day exploration of Lower Mustang.

 6. Can I book a tour from travel agents?
 Can I book a guide?

 No, private tours are not allowed.
 We encourage awardees to plan everything on their own because such travel has more transformative potential.
 You can easily find most travel information online so we suggest you figure things out yourself.

 Anywhere, within the territory of Nepal, you have not been before.
 We trust you to be honest with us.
 You will be disqualified if we later come to know that you are using award money to places where you have traveled previously.

 8. Am I allowed to meet my friends or relatives during my travels?

 This depends.
 It is acceptable to stop for a visit during your travels.
 You cannot spend more than one day with friends and families.
 We hope you understand the spirit of the travel challenge; we want this travel to be transformative, an intentional exploration of yourself through traveling.

 9. What is the amount of award money?

 Let’s put this simply: Propose whatever amount you need to complete your most ambitious travel itinerary.
-If you are in the Top10, you will provide you your request budget.
+If you are in the Top5, we will provide you your request budget.
 For instance, if you want to complete the Great Himalayan Trail over 3 months, we provide you all the support you need.